 CDTC must annually certify that the MPO is conducting an open, responsive, comprehensive process and is complying with SAFETEA-LU requirements.
 A formal federal certification is conducted every fourth year; in other years, CDTC must complete a self certification.
 The 2010 Certification details were included in the mailing and are posted on CDTC’s website.
 CDTC Policy Board approval of a self certification resolution is required during the adoption of the Transportation Improvement Program.
 Members approved the Self Certification Resolution.

 PRIVILEGE OF THE FLOOR

 Chairman McDonald indicated that CDTC provides an opportunity for visitors to address items on the agenda.
-No one from the public attending the meeting made a request to speak.
+No one registered to address the board members today.

 2007-12 TRANSPORTATION IMPROVEMENT PROGRAM AMENDMENTS